alicewilson17/100-days-of-code/README.md

 ## Day 12

 Today in the React course we covered conditional rendering of components, and started looking at forms in React and how they differ from regular HTML forms.

+## Day 13

+Another day of the React course - continued with a deep dive into React forms and their various elements.
+Learned about controlled components, and the useId hook to help improve accessibility.